fnordahl/inception/README.md

   - TODO: It is probably possible to make the upstream bundle work AS-IS.
 Have to figure out plumbing for the LXD networking within OpenStack instances
-- Scripts used to manage life cycle of Cinder Volumes for ceph-osd units and Neutron ports for neutron-gateway units
+- Scripts used to manage life cycle of Neutron ports for neutron-gateway units
-  - TODO: It is probably possible to manage this with Juju itself.
-Figure out how.
+  - TODO: Implement this in bundle using Juju Spaces

 Prerequisites
 -------------